If you or someone you care for want to know how they can save when starting INBRIJA, there are options.

 Here's what to expect once your doctor prescribes INBRIJA

-Prescription Support Services is here to help
+Patient Support Services is here to help

-• Review coverage and financial assistance options (if you are eligible)
+- Reviewing coverage and financial assistance options (if you are eligible)

-• Ensure that you know how to use INBRIJA
+- Ensuring that you know how to use INBRIJA

 2. You will get your INBRIJA delivery from a specialty pharmacy

-• A specialty pharmacy representative will call you to arrange payment details and delivery of INBRIJA
+- A specialty pharmacy representative will call you to arrange payment details and delivery of INBRIJA

-• A specialty pharmacy will follow up with refills as prescribed
+- A specialty pharmacy will follow up with refills as prescribed

 You must speak to the specialty pharmacy representative who calls to confirm your shipment.
 Calls may come from an unrecognized phone number.

-3. A Nurse Educator will call you to:
+3. Speak with a Nurse Educator to:

-• Review device training either by phone or connecting through a video
+- Review device training either by phone or connecting through a video

-• Review contents of your Start Kit
+- Review contents of your Start Kit

-• Schedule follow-up calls
+- Schedule follow-up calls

 Speaking with a Nurse Educator is highly recommended.
-Calls from the Nurse Education will come from 1-888-887-3447.
+You may contact them at 1-833-INBRIJA (1-833-462-7452).

 Actor portrayal.